 Ban on salicylic acid as a food additive

-- European regulation (EC No. 1333/2008) : Ban on salicylic acid as a food preservative.
+- European regulation (EC No. 1333/2008) : Prohibition of salicylic acid as a food preservative.

-- US Standards (FDA) : Salicylic acid is not permitted in food additives.
+- US standards (FDA) : Salicylic acid is not permitted in food additives.

-Laboratory analyses are regularly carried out to ensure the absence of this additive in food products and to detect possible fraud.
+Laboratory analyses are regularly carried out to ensure the absence of this additive in food products and to detect any possible fraud.

 Are you looking for an analysis?

-Laboratory tests for salicylic acid
+Laboratory analyses on salicylic acid

 Why analyze salicylic acid?